 \section{EvoEmo Framework}

-We present \textsc{EvoEmo}, a framework for evolutionary optimization of emotional negotiation policies, as illustrated in \autoref{fig:workflow}.
-Our approach consists of two main stages: (1) \textbf{Negotiation Setup}: We configure both buyer and seller agents using state-of-the-art LLMs.
-Each product is tokenized with its name, description, and role-specific parameters.
-Sellers receive the product's target price as the initial selling price and a cost price that establishes their minimum acceptable threshold.
-Both sellers and buyers are configured with complementary market information.
-Detailed prompt structures are provided in \autoref{app:prompts} in the Appendix.
-(2) \textbf{EvoEmo Optimization}: We propose an evolved reinforcement learning framework for multi-turn negotiation simulation, in which buyers' emotion policies $\pi_\omega^i$ are updated through an evolutionary algorithm with multi-agent dialogue simulation.
-Each generation begins by initializing a population of $m$ emotional sequences with randomized transition patterns.
-These policies are evaluated through multi-turn negotiations, with fitness scores assigned via a reward function $R(S)$.
-The population then evolves through selection, crossover, and mutation operations, producing improved emotional policies $\hat{\pi}_\omega^i$ for the next generation.
-These new policies are again evaluated through negotiation simulations to identify optimal policies $\pi_\omega^i*$, and the buyers’ emotion policy is updated accordingly.
-The optimization continues iteratively until the reward function converges.
+We present \textsc{EvoEmo}, a framework for evolutionary optimization of emotional negotiation policies (\autoref{fig:workflow}).
+Our approach consists of two main stages: (1) \textbf{Negotiation Setup}: We configure buyer and seller agents using state-of-the-art LLMs, providing product details and role-specific parameters (target price, cost price, and market context).
+See Appendix 6 for prompt details.
+(2) \textbf{EvoEmo Optimization}: We evolve buyer emotion policies $\pi_\omega^i$ through population-based optimization.
+Each generation initializes $m$ policies with randomized emotional sequences, evaluates them via multi-turn negotiations using reward function $R(S)$, then applies selection, crossover, and mutation to produce improved policies $\hat{\pi}\omega^i$ for the next generation.
+This process iterates until convergence, yielding optimal policies $\pi\omega^{*}$.
+The full \textsc{EvoEmo} is outlined in Algorithm \ref{alg:evoemo_improved}.